RAF Coastal Command during World War II: Rescues

 Prior to the Second World War, there was no British air-sea rescue (ASR) organisation for rescuing aircrew from the sea.
-Instead, aircrew relied on the Royal National Lifeboat Institute (RNLI), salvage tugs, vessels in the vicinity, or if in range, the High Speed Launches (HSL) established at flying boat bases.
+Instead, aircrew relied on the Royal National Lifeboat Institution (RNLI), salvage tugs, vessels in the vicinity, or if in range, the High Speed Launches (HSL) established at flying boat bases.
 New HSL's had been developed with a range of 500 mi by the mid-1930s, but only seven were in service by 1938.
 On 14 January 1941, the first air-sea rescue was set up (the Directorate of Air Sea Rescue Services).
-The service the aircraft used were diverse.
 Westland Lysanders were used to scouting the coastlines, while the Supermarine Walrus was planned to be used for long-term use.
 By June 1941 rescue from the seas had increased to 35 percent.
 The Air Ministry decided the service could do better.
 It was merged with another Directorate, Aircraft Safety.
 On 23 September 1941 Air Marshal John Salmond took over the organisation.
 In October 1941 No. 275 Squadron RAF and No. 278 Squadron RAF were given to ASR work.
 This was supported by two squadrons from Coastal Command equipped with Hudsons.
 No. 16 Group was authorised to create No. 279 Squadron RAF on 24 October to act as a specialised ASR squadron.
 No. 280 Squadron RAF was created on 28 November 1941 and was given Anson aircraft in place of Hudsons, as they were desperately needed for A/S operations.
 By 1942 the Mark I Airborne Lifeboat and sailable dingy were in production; these were usually jettisoned for crews in the water.

 Aircraft suitability once again came in for discussion during the war.
 Ansons and Boulton Paul Defiants were not suitable for ASR operations.
 The Vickers Warwick was earmarked for the main ASR aircraft.
 Four 20-aircraft squadrons with specialised ASR conversion were to be made available by the spring, 1943.
-While development was slow.
-Nevertheless, the effort paid off.
 In May 1943, 156 men of Bomber Command were rescued from the sea by No. 279 Squadron alone.
 By the end of 1943 Coastal Command had rescued 1,684 aircrew out of 5,466 presumed to have ditched in the sea.
 On D-Day, 6 June 1944, 163 aircrew and 60 other personnel were rescued.
-During the month, June 1944, 355 were saved by ASR units of Coastal Command.
+During the month of June 1944, 355 were saved by ASR units of Coastal Command.
 In all, 10,663 persons were rescued by Coastal Command in ASR operations.
 Of this total, 5,721 were Allied aircrew, 277 enemy aircrew, and 4,665 non-aircrew.